I earn a commission if you make a purchase through my referral links. As an Amazon Associate I earn from qualifying purchases.

 Aerial Roots vs Underground Roots

-The distinction between aerial roots and underground roots is not only a distinction of where they grow (above the soil or under the soil), but also a functional distinction.
+The distinction between aerial roots and underground roots is not only a distinction of where they grow (above the soil or under the soil), but also functional.

-Underground roots absorb moisture and nutrients from the soil delivering that to the entire plant for sustenance.
+Underground roots absorb moisture and nutrients from the soil, delivering them to the entire plant for sustenance.

 The main function of aerial roots is to physically support the plant as it climbs trees in the rainforest.
 That said, aerial roots can absorb some moisture and possibly some nutrients, but much less so than underground roots.

-Therefore, the two root systems are not one and the same.
-Their functionality is different and they’re not interchangeable.
+Therefore, the two root systems are not the same.
+Their functionality is different, and they’re not interchangeable.

 Should You Cut Off Aerial Roots on Monstera?

 Ideally, you shouldn’t cut off aerial roots on monstera plants.
-One of the arguments for keeping aerial roots on your monstera plant is because without them, the monstera plant won’t grow their leaves past a certain size.
+One of the arguments for keeping aerial roots on your monstera plant is that without them, the monstera plant won’t grow its leaves past a certain size.
 That is, the monstera plant won’t grow mature leaves.

 Then there is the issue of the plant not having aerial roots to support its climb, whether that be on a moss pole or another support structure you’ve set up for it.